-This animal does not generally live in groups however a large number can be seen living in close proximity with one another in areas with plentiful food supplies, and there is rarely a large amount of aggression, especially between females.
+This animal does not generally live in groups.
+However, a large number can be seen living in close proximity with one another in areas with plentiful food supplies, and there is rarely a large amount of aggression, especially between females.
 The females of this species will lay 2 eggs at a time which they will actively guard until they hatch.
-Even after hatching the young may stay around the nest area for protection, making this the only gecko know to actively guard its eggs and young.
+Even after hatching the young may stay around the nest area for protection, making this the only gecko known to actively guard its eggs and young.

 This animal is very vocal with vocalisations sounding a little like Tokeh or gekk-gekk.
 These vocalisations are both the reasons behind its common name (Tokay Gecko) and its scientific name (Gekko gecko).